 Redfish is based on industry standard RESTful interface for IT infrastructure.
 Redfish uses the secure or standard Hypertext Transfer Protocol (HTTP/HTTPS) to transport resources and configure operations.
 Resources (in payload) are JavaScript Object Notation (JSON) formatted, making them equally usable by apps, UIs and scripts.
-Redfish resources are schema-backed and human readable, with schemas [7] defined using JSON Schema, OData 4.0, or OpenAPI formats.
-Redfish provides a secure, multi-node capable replacement for IPMI-over-LAN [8].
-It is intended to meet Open Compute Project (OCP) [9][10] remote machine management requirements.
+Redfish resources are schema-backed and human readable, with schemas [9] defined using JSON Schema, OData 4.0, or OpenAPI formats.
+Redfish provides a secure, multi-node capable replacement for IPMI-over-LAN [10].
+It is intended to meet Open Compute Project (OCP) [11] [12] remote machine management requirements.

 PLDM and MCTP are industry standards targeting "inside the box" communication.
 They are defined by the DMTF Platform Management Component Intercommunication (PMCI) Working Group.
-For an overview of the PMCI management stack, refer to the DSP2015 - PMCI Architecture White Paper [11].
-Figure 3 in that white paper shows a detailed diagram of the relationship of each specification in the PMCI Stack, including MCTP and PLDM.
+For an overview of the PMCI management stack, see [13].
+Figure 3 in that document shows a detailed diagram of the relationship of each specification in the PMCI Stack, including MCTP and PLDM.

-The support for the legacy Intelligent Platform Management Interface (IPMI)[8] is still required as IPMI-based tools are widely used by end-users.
+The support for the legacy Intelligent Platform Management Interface (IPMI) [10] is still required as IPMI-based tools are widely used by end-users.
 The IPMI contributors group is no longer accepting requests for contribution.
 There is no venue for Arm and its ecosystem partners to change or improve the specification.
 The adoption of IPMI is therefore "as is".
-As the industry becomes ready, this document may make the IPMI support optional.
+As the industry becomes ready, this document might make the IPMI support optional.

-This document addresses the need to establish the following common standard interface sets (See Figure 1):
+This document addresses the need to establish the following common standard interface sets.
+Figure 1 shows a high-level diagram of these interface sets:

-- 1. Arm SoC-BMC (Baseboard Management Controller) Interfaces: used by the BMC and SoC to communicate with each other.
+- 1. Arm SoC-BMC Interfaces: used by the BMC and SoC to communicate with each other.
 Some examples are described in Section 1.2. - 2.
-BMC-Platform Elements Interface: used by the BMC to communicate with the Platform Elements (e.g. devices, sensors) - 3.
-BMC-IO Device Interface: used by the BMC to communicate with one type of the Platform Elements: the IO devices - 4.
-BMC Management Services (Out-of-Band) Interface: used by the System Admins via external network to manage servers remotely
+BMC-Platform Elements Interface: used by the BMC to communicate with the Platform Elements, such as devices and sensors. - 3.
+BMC-IO Device Interface: used by the BMC to communicate with one type of the Platform Elements: the IO devices. - 4.
+BMC Management Services (Out-of-Band) Interface: used by system admins via external network to manage servers remotely.